kits-ab/kits/content/blogg/2020-09-10-aws-key-management-system.md

 authors:
   - soroushnejad
 ---
-AWS KMS
+Management of cryptographic keys

 In this post we will discuss what Key Management System is and what are the main features of it.
-Furthermore, we will show how you can integrate KMS with Aws Lambda and migrate your signing and verification workload to the KMS service.
+Furthermore, we will show how you can integrate KMS with AWS lambda and migrate your signing and verification workload to the KMS service.
 At last, we will discuss a limitation on creating CSRs in the KMS service and a solution for it using Bouncycastle and Java.  :rocket:

 ##### What is KMS service